wcrum/zarf/examples/web-composability/README.md

-# Zarf Composable Packages Example
+# Zarf Web Composable Packages

 This example demonstrates using Zarf to compose existing zarf packages into another package.